musicslayer/self_publish_book/README.md

 The only "guarantee" is that when the end of one XHTML file is reached, the next XHTML file's content will begin on a new page.
 However, even this isn't always true because some e-readers have a "continuous" or "pageless" option where all of the content is displayed in one continuous stream without any concept of pages.

 ### Creating a PDF of a Word Document With Fixed Physical Dimensions
-Let's say you want to convert your Word document to a PDF with each page being 6in x 9in (this is a common trim size for books that are printed by Amazon):
+Let's say you have a Word document with a trim of 6in by 9in and you want to convert that to a PDF with the same trim.
-1. In Word, go to the Page Layout Ribbon, and click Size -> More Paper Sizes.
-From there, select "Custom size" and enter 6in x 9in.
-2. Set CutePDF Writer to use a paper size of 6in x 9in (See "Important" section below).
+1. Set CutePDF Writer to use a paper size of 6in x 9in (See "Important" section below).
-3. "Print" your document as you normally would.
+2. "Print" your document as you normally would.
 Choose "CutePDF Writer" as your printer, and make sure "Scale to paper size" is set to "No Scaling" and "Print to file" is NOT checked.

 > [!IMPORTANT]
 > Changing the size of the PDF that CutePDF Writer will create requires a few steps: